Professional Learng banner image with the text 'professional learning.'

 Innovative

-• Young Audiences Professional Learning programs are innovative.
-Teachers are introduced to new and creative approaches to teaching in and through the arts.
+• Teachers are introduced to new and creative approaches to teaching in and through the arts.

 • Professional teaching artists share promising practices grounded in creative practices, accessible education and student agency.